Skip to content

 }

-This is defining handler.
-We include "ecewo.h" header, which is the main module of our project.
-It provides many of various HTTP tools —such as Req, Res, send and many others— used for writing handlers and routers.
+• Theecewo.h header is the main module of our project.
+It provides many of various HTTP tools used for writing handlers and routers.

 NOTE:

-We have to define our routes in the entry point, which is main.c.
-For modularity, we can define them outside and call in the int main() function.
+Just like in the Express.js, we have to define our routes in the entry point, which is main.c.
+For modularity, we can define them outside and call in the int main(void) function.

 Terminal window